Squamish Seed Library and Seedy Sunday

 About the Squamish Seed Library

 The Seed Library launched March 12, 2017.
 We have a collection of donated vegetable, flower, and herb seeds for community members to take.
-Users will be asked to pay a nominal membership fee ($5) to use the library.
+Consider making a small annual donation to become and remain a member of, and use, the seed library.
 You don’t need to return seeds in order to take seeds, but we hope that you grow the seeds you take from the library, let those plants go to seed, and return some seeds to the library for others to plant next year.

 Why have a Seed Library?